andrew/ultimate-awesome/README.md

 - [awesomemultimodel](https://github.com/km1994/awesomemultimodel) - 【AIGC 实战入门笔记 —— AIGC 摩天大楼】分享 大语言模型（LLMs），大模型高效微调（SFT）,检索增强生成（RAG），智能体（Agent），PPT自动生成, 角色扮演，文生图（Stable Diffusion） ，图像文字识别（OCR），语音识别（ASR），语音合成（TTS），人像分割（SA），多模态（VLM），Ai 换脸(Face Swapping), 文生视频(VD)，图生视频（SVD），Ai 动作迁移，Ai 虚拟试衣，数字人，全模态理解（Omni），Ai音乐生成 干货学习 等 实战与经验。.
 - [awesome-conferences](https://github.com/kongr45gpen/awesome-conferences) - An awesome list of open-source software useful for organising conferences, symposia, workshops and all kinds of events.
 - [awesome-NDT](https://github.com/kroobose/awesome-NDT) - A collection of AWESOME things about ML for non-destructive testing.
+- [devops-free-tutorials](https://github.com/labex-labs/devops-free-tutorials) - Practice DevOps Free Tutorials | This repo collects 68 of free tutorials for DevOps.
+DevOps is revolutionizing software development and IT operations.
+This Skill Tree offers a structured learning path for mastering DevOps practices and tools.
+It's perfect for beginners, providing a systematic way.
+- [docker-free-tutorials](https://github.com/labex-labs/docker-free-tutorials) - Practice Docker Free Tutorials | This repo collects 41 of free tutorials for Docker.
+Docker is revolutionizing application deployment and scaling.
+This Skill Tree presents a systematic approach to learning containerization with Docker.
+Perfect for DevOps beginners, it provides a clear roadmap to .
+- [practice-css-programming-projects](https://github.com/labex-labs/practice-css-programming-projects) - Practice CSS Programming Projects | This repo collects 49 of programming projects for CSS.
+CSS is essential for styling web pages.
+This Skill Tree presents a systematic approach to learning CSS.
+Perfect for web development beginners, it offers a clear roadmap to understand selectors, layout, and .
 - [practice-docker-programming-projects](https://github.com/labex-labs/practice-docker-programming-projects) - Practice Docker Programming Projects | This repo collects 2 of programming projects for Docker.
 Docker is revolutionizing application deployment and scaling.
 This Skill Tree presents a systematic approach to learning containerization with Docker.
 Perfect for DevOps beginners, it provides a clear .
+- [practice-html-programming-projects](https://github.com/labex-labs/practice-html-programming-projects) - Practice HTML Programming Projects | This repo collects 57 of programming projects for HTML.
+HTML is the foundation of web development.
+This Skill Tree offers a comprehensive learning path for mastering HTML.
+Ideal for web development beginners, it provides a structured roadmap to understand docu.
+- [python-free-tutorials](https://github.com/labex-labs/python-free-tutorials) - Practice Python Free Tutorials | This repo collects 14 of free tutorials for Python.
+Python is a versatile, high-level programming language.
+This Skill Tree presents a systematic approach to learning Python.
+Ideal for programming beginners, it provides a structured roadmap to understand Python sy.
+- [sklearn-free-tutorials](https://github.com/labex-labs/sklearn-free-tutorials) - Practice scikit-learn Free Tutorials | This repo collects 294 of free tutorials for scikit-learn. scikit-learn is a powerful machine learning library for Python.
+This Skill Tree offers a comprehensive learning path for mastering scikit-learn.
+Ideal for data science beginners, it provides a struct.
+- [web-development-free-tutorials](https://github.com/labex-labs/web-development-free-tutorials) - Practice Web Development Free Tutorials | This repo collects 258 of free tutorials for Web Development.
+Web Development is a dynamic and essential field in the digital age.
+This Skill Tree offers a systematic approach to learning front-end and back-end technologies.
+Designed for beginners, it pro.
 - [awesome-value-investing](https://github.com/learner-long-life/awesome-value-investing) - List of awesome resources for value investing, compounding wealth, and finding great businesses.
 - [awesome-deepseek](https://github.com/leonxcom/awesome-deepseek) - A curated list of DeepSeek resources, including cutting-edge AI models, developer tools, research papers, and community projects.
 - [awesome-DGM-papers](https://github.com/liang-hou/awesome-DGM-papers) - Awesome deep generative models papers.